Housing advice: coronavirus (COVID-19)

 If you are worried about getting in to debt during this time Shelter Cymru provides free, independent, confidential, specialist debt advice across Wales.
 Click here for more details.

-You could qualify for benefits or statutory sick pay if :
+You might qualify for benefits or financial help if :

 - you lose your job

 - you can’t work because you’re sick or self isolating

 - your pay goes down because of the COVID-19 outbreak.